TheCakeIsNaOH/choco-remixer/README.md

 This automates some tasks involved in maintaining a private Chocolatey repository, specifically focusing on repositories hosted on Nexus.

-- Checking for packages that out of date in a Nexus nuget repository, and updating them.
+- Checking for packages that out of date in a Nexus NuGet repository, and updating them.

 - Moving packages from a Nexus proxy repository to a hosted Nexus repository.